tahoe-lafs/tahoe-lafs/docs/proposed/http-introducer-internals.rst

 It is common to think of a URL scheme as identifying a protocol (https, wss, xmpp, etc).
-However this only reflects the fact that the vast majority of resources are accessible via only one protocol and so that protocol and the resource itself become conflated.
+However this only reflects the fact that the vast majority of resources seem to be accessible via only one protocol and so that protocol and the resource itself become conflated.
 There *are* URL schemes which are protocol agnostic (mailto, im, pres, etc).
 The "https" example is also something of a trick.
 The resource identified by an "https"-scheme URL may be reachable via any one (or more!) of several different HTTP-family protocols
-(0.9, 1.0, 1.1, 2.0, and likely soon 3.0).
+(0.9, 1.0, 1.1, SPDY, 2.0, and likely soon 3.0).

 In implementation terms the complication introduced by using "pb" is that the client is not given a signal as to which protocol to use to attempt to interact with the resource.
 This could be addressed in one of at least two ways: